AmanShaikh-04/Algorithm-10/README.md

 ## Precaution

-Prepare (Always do this)

-Before doing anything, make sure you have the latest code from the team:
+Before you start coding (Always do this): To avoid conflicts, always ensure you have the latest code from the team before making changes:
 ```js
 git checkout main
 git pull origin main